gorgew/CustomBulletPoints/README.md

 * Random Mode: The bullet is chosen randomly from the collection.

 #### Bullet Point Collections:
 Collections of Bullet Points.
-Can be customized with the following JSON object format:
+Individual collections can be customized with the following JSON object: format:
-    `{

-    }`
+    {
+        "label": ,
+        "stringSize": ,
+        "bulletStringArray"
+    }
+Label: The name displayed when choosing a bullet point collection in the command palette.
 ## Known Issues

 Weird stuff might happen if you undo exiting active bulleting with backspace.